lkaldyne/Searching-Sorting-Algorithms-Collection/readme.txt

-A small collection of non-animated sorting algorithms I used for various projects throughout the year.
+A collection of different searching, sorting, and scanning algorithms.
+Some are used often, others were made just for fun.
+This repo was made with the intention of not having to re-invent the wheel constantly.
+Commonly used searching and sorting algorithms have been implemented and modularized for re-used and can be taken from here.
+This repo is updated whenever new, useful modules are created.